muhdaldiansyah/reality-knowledge-framework/part-1-foundations/chapter-01-basic-thinking/010-intellectual-humility.md

 ---

-## Why This Matters: The Metacognitive Revolution
+## Mengapa Ini Penting: Revolusi Metakognitif

 **Intellectual humility** is ultimately about **thinking about thinking**:
 - **How do I know what I know?**